JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/translations-tag.md

 }
 ```

-In this modified example, the `Trans` component is used for a parameterized translation without the t function.
-The translation file includes the complex translation string for reference.
+In this adjusted example, the `Trans` component is used for a parameterized translation without the `t` function.

-The `t` function and `Trans` component are powerful tools for handling translations in your project.
-Understanding how to use them effectively will enhance your ability to create a multilingual and user-friendly application.
-Do refer to the actual documentation of [useTranslations](https://react.i18next.com/latest/usetranslation-hook) and [Trans component](https://react.i18next.com/latest/trans-component) for a deeper understanding.
+Both the `t` function and `Trans` component are powerful tools for handling translations.
+Understanding their effective use will enhance your ability to create a multilingual and user-friendly application.
+Refer to the actual documentation of [useTranslations](https://react.i18next.com/latest/usetranslation-hook) and [Trans component](https://react.i18next.com/latest/trans-component) for a deeper understanding.